 First of all, take the deals you and your team closed during the last month, and do a “post mortem” on each.
-You should have at least 10-15 deals, otherwise select a larger timespan, two months, a quarter, whatever makes sense for you.
+You should have at least 10-15 deals; otherwise, select a larger timespan, such as two months or a quarter—whatever makes sense for you.

 How much effort went into each of these deals?
-Who were involved?
-Were techsales, development resources, support personnel, admin or any other part of the company involved?
+Who was involved?
+Were tech sales, development resources, support personnel, admin, or any other part of the company involved?
 Did you need to meet physically?
-Phonecalls and videoconferences?
-Try to quantify.
+Did you place phone calls and have video conferences?
+Try to quantify it.

-Now map out the average successful sales cycle, and look for patterns.
+Map out the average successful sales cycle, and look for pattern.

-Don’t jump to conclusions on what to improve just yet, just try to state the facts, and establish your current sales cycle and sales stages as it looks today.
+Don’t jump to conclusions on what to improve just yet.
+Try to state the facts, and establish your current sales cycle and sales stages as they look today.
 How many hours of work, from which resources, were needed?
 Which were the obvious stages that you seem to need every time?

 2. Total sales effort

-Then, look at the same month, (the same period during which you made the deals in the first exercise), but now you look at the total resources employed during that period, try to limit yourself strictly to sales and directly related activities.
-Try to estimate in the best way you can, how many hours you needed.
+Then, look at the same month (the same period during which you made the deals in the first exercise), but now look at the total resources employed during that period.
+Try to limit yourself strictly to sales and directly related activities.
+Try to estimate in the best way you can how many hours you needed.
 This will give you your total cost of sale, or sales effort.

 Sales Pipeline Efficiency

 Once you have this overall measure controlled, and with data you feel you can trust, there are lots of exciting insights you can get playing around with the sales stages in more detail.
-Is there any particular stage that takes more time, why?
+Is there any particular stage that takes more time?
 Where do you normally lose a deal?
-Why?
 Do you see different behaviour between sellers?
-Why, who?

 We hope you found this article useful.
 Best of luck with your pipeline work.
 Happy selling!